PredictionBrief · Macro Intelligence

 That succession dynamic shapes everything Powell says at the Wednesday press conference.
 If he signals dovish concern about growth, the market reads it as a lame-duck hedge.
 If he stays hawkish on inflation, the market reads continuity into the Warsh transition.
 Every word gets filtered through the fact that the next Chair is already priced.

-What Changed Since January
+What Changed Since January · Pre-Meeting

 The January picture was a clean 2-3 cuts, zero dissent concern, and a soft landing consensus.
 That picture is gone.
 Here is where the tape moved.